 La Junta is the city that is the county seat and the most populous municipality of Otero County, Colorado, United States.
 The city population was 7,077 at the 2010 United States Census.
 La Junta is located on the Arkansas River in southeastern Colorado east of Pueblo.

-There You Have It – Hispanic Populations Across Colorado
+There You Have It – Hispanic or Latino Populations Across Colorado

-If you’re looking for a breakdown of Hispanic populations across Colorado according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Colorado according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Colorado:
+If you’re curious enough, here are the least Hispanic or Latino places in Colorado:

 - Cherry Hills Village